-How to Enable or Disable Audio and Video Input with Sandbox in Windows 11
+Enable Audio and Video in Windows 11 Sandbox

-This article describes steps one can take to turn on or off audio (ex: microphone) and video (ex: camera) input from the host into the Sandbox in Windows 11.
+This article describes steps to turn on or off audio (ex: microphone) and video (ex: camera) input from the host into the Sandbox in Windows 11.

 When you turn on Sandbox in Windows 11, you enable a lightweight, isolated desktop environment to run applications safely.
 The sandbox environment is completely isolated, remains “sandboxed,” and runs separately from the host machine.

 By default, audio (ex: microphone) and video (ex: camera) input from the host to the Windows Sandbox are not permitted.
-However, if you need to use a microphone or camera within the sandboxed environment, you will need to allow audio and video input.
+However, if you need to use a microphone or camera within the sandboxed environment, you must allow audio and video input.

 Below is how to do that in Windows 11.